-- You have both Original Medicare and an employer group plan or union coverage that covers costs not covered by Medicare, and the second plan is ending.
+- You have both Original Medicare and an employer group plan or union coverage that pays second to Medicare is ending.

 - You dropped Medigap coverage to enroll in Medicare Advantage for the first time, but, within a year, you want to switch back.

 - Your Medigap provider goes bankrupt, leaving you without coverage, or your coverage ends through no fault of your own.